johnhebron/portfolio-hugo/content/_index.md

         - certificate_url:
           date_end: '2019-02-01'
           date_start: '2019-02-28'
-          description: "I was invited to act as a mentor for the amazing young women from the Anne Richards school during their week long internship at BigCommerce.
+          description: "I was invited to act as a mentor for the visiting students from the Anne Richards School for Future Women Leaders during their week long internship at BigCommerce.
           <br><br>
           During their time, the high schoolers worked with numerous BigCommerce employees to ideate, plan, and execute on an ecommerce business idea.
 The goal was to provide them with a super condensed look into the world of being an entrepreneur and working in ecommerce or tech.
           <br><br>
           I was lucky enough to be able to spend the week assisting the team with ecommerce/business guidance from my time running multiple online businesses, as well as design and coding advice for their project website.
           <br><br>
-          To find out more about these amazing young women, check out this blog post: https://www.bigeng.io/opening-the-door-for-future-women-leaders/"
+          To find out more about their visit, check out this blog post: https://www.bigeng.io/opening-the-door-for-future-women-leaders/"
           organization: Ann Richards School for Young Women Leaders
           organization_url: https://www.annrichardsschool.org/
           title: 'Mentor'